How Much Does Car Insurance Cost in Illinois? A 2026 Pricing Guide

 The most reliable path to a low full-coverage premium is to bundle auto with home, condo, or renters insurance, raise deductibles to a level you can comfortably absorb, take advantage of every carrier discount you qualify for, and shop the policy across multiple carriers rather than staying with one company by default.
 As an independent broker, we run that comparison for you across our preferred carrier panel.

-Yes, often significantly.
-Adding a newly licensed teen driver can increase a household auto premium by 50 to 100 percent.
-Carrier selection, good student discounts, defensive driving course completion, and assignment of the teen to the lowest-rated vehicle in the household can all reduce the impact.
+Adding a teen driver to a parents' policy typically adds $150 to $260 per month for full coverage.
+Good student discounts, telematics programs, defensive driving course completion, and assigning the teen to the household's oldest vehicle can reduce that increase by 15 to 30 percent.
 We walk every family through the optimal structure when adding a new driver.

 Should I file a small auto claim or pay out of pocket?